Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 It was corrupt.

-There's a rigged trial and disgrace.
+It's a rigged trial, a disgrace.

-This was a rigged disgraceful trial.
+This was a rigged, disgraceful trial.

-The real verdict is gonna be November 5th by the people, and they know what happened here, and everybody knows what happened here.
+And they know what happened here, and everybody knows what happened here.

 We didn't do a thing wrong.

-I'm a very innocent man, and it's okay.
+I'm a very innocent man.

-I'm fighting for our country, I'm fighting for our constitution.
+I'm fighting for our country.

 Our whole country is being rigged right now.

-This was done by the Biden administration in order to wound or hurt an opponent, a political opponent, and I think it's just a disgrace.
+This was done by the Biden administration in order to wound or hurt an opponent, a political opponent.

-And we'll keep fighting, we'll fight till the end and we'll win because our country's gone to hell.
+We'll fight till the end and we'll win because our country's gone to hell.

 We don't have the same country anymore.